rodSiry/bagarreIO/README.md

 ## Environment Description & Fighting rules

-Two 17-dof simulated humanoids must rekt each other :
+Two 17-dof simulated humanoids must rekt each other according to the following principles :

-Rewards are distributed depending on 1) opponent body part : head gives the highest score and hands the lowest and 2) the contact force measured during impact.
+-Both agents can see the enemy state in addition of their own -Rewards are distributed depending on 1) opponent body part : head gives the highest score and hands the lowest and 2) the contact force measured during impact.
+-Note that we may add or modify rules progressively to avoid boring solutions